Back To Search Results

 (Click Image to Enlarge)

-The Facial Nerve, Plan of the facial and intermediate nerves; communication with other nerves
+The Facial Nerve.
+This figure depicts the plan of the facial and intermediate nerves and their communication with other nerves.

 Henry Vandyke Carter, Public Domain, via Wikimedia Commons